-The estate is located in the municipality of Léognan in the area Pessac-Léognan in Graves (Bordeaux).
+The estate is located in the commune of Léognan Pessac-Léognan in Graves (Bordeaux).
 It was founded in 1234 by Ramon Carbonnieux.
-In 1740 he was of Benedictine monks accepted.
-According to legend, these allegedly made it, their white wine to the Turkish court as " Mineral water " for sale.
-From later US President Thomas Jefferson (1743-1826) it was during his stay as ambassador of the United States in France (1785-1789) as one of the best wineries.
-The estate was bought in 1956 by the immigrant from Algeria family Perrin, who restored it and replanted the vineyards.
-From 1982 to 2008 it was headed by Anthony Perrin (+2008), who was instrumental in the formation of Pessac-Léognan as its own appellation.
+In 1740 it was made by Benedictine monks accepted.
+According to legend, they allegedly managed to get their white wine to the Turkish court as " Mineral water " for sale.
+From the later US President Thomas Jefferson (1743-1826) during his stay as ambassador of the United States Called one of the best wineries in France (1785-1789).
+The estate was bought in 1956 by the Perrin family, who immigrated from Algeria, who restored it and replanted the vineyards.
+From 1982 to 2008 it was managed by Anthony Perrin (+2008), who was instrumental in the formation of Pessac-Léognan as a separate appellation.
 Today it is run by his sons Eric and Philibert Perrin.

-Both the white wine and the red wine are in the single-stage Graves classification classified as "Cru Classé".
-The vineyards cover 92 hectares of vineyards, with the red wines Cabernet Sauvignon (30%), Merlot.
+Both the white wine and the red wine are in the single stage Graves classification classified as "Cru Classé".
+The vineyards cover 92 hectares of vines with the red varieties Cabernet Sauvignon (30%), Merlot.
 Cabernet Franc, Malbec ( Cot ) and Petit Verdot, as well as the white wine varieties Sauvignon Blanc (30%), Sémillon and Muscadelle are planted.
-The long-lasting white wine will be three months in 100% new barriques expanded.
+The long-lived white wine will be 100% new in three months barriques expanded.
 The Second white wine is called "Château La Tour-Léognan".
-The red wine is produced in typical Graves style.
-The family also includes Château Bois-Martin, Château Haut-Vigneau, Château La Bereisen-Léognan, Château Le Sartre and Château Lafont-Menaut, also located in Pessac-Léognan.
+The red wine is produced in the typical Graves style.
+The family also owns the Château Bois-Martin, Château Haut-Vigneau, Château La Bereisen-Léognan, Château Le Sartre and Château Lafont-Menaut, also located in Pessac-Léognan.